zerosynclegacy/protocol/README.md

 ## Basic Idea

-libzs will handle the peer to peer communication between participants.
+libzs will handle the peer to peer communication between participant.
 Participants are clients as well as servers.
 The difference between a client and a server is the way they store data.
-In the client's case that's obviously the filesystem and in server's case that will be some sort of content repository.
+In the client's case that's obviously the file system and in server's case that will be some sort of content repository.
+Further the core will provide a secure channel to exchange files.
+An versioning mechanism which clients and servers can leverage.
+And some sort of discovery at least for the local LAN.
+The core library will be entirely written in C due to performance reasons.

 ## Interested?